jamesbdunlop/jamesbdunlop.github.io/_posts/maya/om2/2019-02-15-nodeEditorCmds.md

 layout: codePost
 title: "om2-NodeEditorMenuManger"
 isPost: true
-description: "Used to manger node editor right click menus"
+description: "Used to mange nodeEditor right click menus"
 usage: "Please see the commented code at the bottom for usage"
-lastUpdated: "02-19-2019"
+lastUpdated: "02-19-2019" - More than 1 subMenu
 category: om2
 ---
 !
 Updated for submenus !